 Collections - The University's collections include paintings, prints, photographs, sculptures, drawings and watercolors, and decorative arts.
 These items are held for educational, research and scientific purposes.
 Each of the items is cataloged, preserved and cared for, and activities verifying their existence and assessing their condition are performed continuously.
 Purchases of collection items are recorded as operating expenditures in the year in which the items are acquired.
-Contributed collection items are not reflected in the consolidated financial statements.
+Contributed collection items maintained and held by the University are not reflected in the consolidated financial statements.
+Contributed collection items intended for sale by the University are recorded as an asset at their estimated net realizable value.

-Student Deposits and Deferred Revenues - At June 30, 2014 and 2013, student deposits and deferred revenues includes student deposits, deferred rental payments, deferred tuition payments, and deferred summer camp payments.
-The University recognizes revenue to the extent that the services are incurred.
+Student Deposits and Deferred Revenues - At June 30, 2015 and 2014, student deposits and deferred revenues includes student deposits, deferred rental payments, deferred tuition payments, and deferred summer camp payments.
+The University recognizes revenue to the extent that the services are provided.